Skip to content Skip to Chat

 Lean methodology is unique because it centers on the customer.
 It leans into the idea that by optimizing people, energy, and resources, a company can reduce waste, maximize efficiency, and ultimately provide better value to customers.
 A company that uses a lean method is focused on refining its internal process as much as possible.
 Anything that doesn’t provide value to the customer is considered inefficient.

 Lean project management promotes continuous improvement over operational excellence.
-It encourages every employee involved in a project to share their ideas and to always look for ways to improve.
+It encourages every team member involved in a project to share their ideas and look for ways to improve.
 This method can be applied to almost any business or production process—from marketing to manufacturing to software development.

 There are five basic principles in the lean project management model: